guozanhua/2d/README.md

 ###Beta

+- Example on how to use the 2D camera
 - Optimized rendering that uses actual mesh buffers
   - Already have a working version of this internally, but need to port it over
 - Finalize Havok Physics integration and convert to a component